 Dehydration in the Elderly: All Questions Answered

 We all know that drinking lots of water is good for us.
 And most of us try to stay hydrated by following recommendations for how much liquids we should drink daily.
 Dehydration in the elderly is a serious issue.
-It’s quite common, and it can have dangerous consequences.
+It’s pretty common, and it can have dangerous consequences.
 Yet, it’s often overlooked.
 In this post, we will explain every aspect of dehydration in general, with a particular focus on dehydration in seniors, which we’ll cover in detail.
 Keep reading, and find out everything there is to know on the matter.
 Let’s begin!

 What Is Dehydration?

 Dehydration is a term used to describe the lack of water in the body.
+Quite simply, dehydration occurs when you lose more water than you consume.
 When the body lacks water, it can’t function properly.
-Why do we become dehydrated?
-Quite simply, dehydration occurs when you lose more water than you consume.
-While everyone can become dehydrated, children and the elderly are especially susceptible, and it is most dangerous for them.
+While everyone can become dehydrated, children and the elderly are especially susceptible, which is most dangerous for them.

-Moreover, some dehydration symptoms in elderly people can be masked (for instance, skin tenting), which can lead to a delayed diagnosis.
-Often, dehydration is diagnosed in the hospital when it has already caused a serious problem.
-That’s why it is important to know its causes and symptoms so that we can act swiftly to prevent and treat it.
+Moreover, some dehydration symptoms in elderly people can be masked (for instance, skin tenting), leading to a delayed diagnosis.
+Often, dehydration is diagnosed in the hospital when it has already caused a severe problem.
+That’s why it is essential to know its causes and symptoms so that we can act swiftly to prevent and treat it.